ShindouMihou/RoseDB/README.md

 large applications that require super complicated features, after all, the main aim of RoseDB is to be as simple as possible and that involves replication and load balancing (future).

+## Requirements
+* JDK 11 (Preferably, OpenJDK 11).
+* An computer with storage, memory and a terminal.
+* A keyboard that you can type on.
+* Internet Connection (to download the JAR file, naturally).

 ## Installation

-Installation of RoseDB is simple, all you need is JDK 11 (Preferably, OpenJDK 11) and some knowledge of JSON.
+Installation of RoseDB is simple, all you need is JDK 11 (Preferably, OpenJDK 11) and tier-one extreme basic knowledge of JSON.
 Here are the steps of installing RoseDB.

-**Steps**
 1. Download RoseDB.jar from the Releases on GitHub.
 2. Place RoseDB.jar on its dedicated, empty folder.
 3. Open Terminal or Powershell then execute the following line: `java -jar RoseDB.jar`